 Located on a reef-protected beach with a neighboring lagoon, the Club Med Punta Cana has 519 brightly decorated and family friendly rooms, poolside and beachfront restaurants, 14 hard-court tennis courts (nine lit for night play), a Circus School for kids and adults, and a variety of fitness and wellness programs.

-Dreams Palm Beach, par is a 500-room entity on the sunny east coast of the Dominican Republic, with three pools, including one for children.
-The resort also boasts eight international gourmet restaurants and five bars serving unlimited premium brand beverages, and is a quick jump-off point for many local excursions, including golf, for which this area of the Dominican Republic is famous.
-This resort also has children-specific activites with two clubs for two different age groups.
+Dreams Palm Beach, par is a 500-room resort on the east coast of the Dominican Republic, with three pools, including one for children.
+The resort boasts eight international gourmet restaurants and five bars serving unlimited premium brand beverages, and is a quick jump-off point for many local excursions, including golf, for which this area of the Dominican Republic is famous.
+This resort also has children-specific activities with two clubs for two different age groups.

-This recent addition to the Dreams resort chain -- and its first in the Dominican Republic -- has a huge free-form swimming pool, spa with spa garden, and seven restaurants, including an adults-only French dining room.
+This resort has a huge free-form swimming pool, spa with spa garden, and seven restaurants, including an adults-only French dining room.
 Unlike many all-inclusives, Dreams Punta Cana includes premium drinks in its "Unlimited Luxury" room rate; other amenities include a fitness center, broad variety of water sports, kids club, and nightly entertainment.
 The Preferred Club adds private check-in, free internet access, and other premium services.

 This luxury all-inclusive resort and spa offers no-reservation dining at a choice of 7 restaurants, 24-hour room service, two pools and outdoor jacuzzis, a jogging course, lighted tennis courts and a squash court, and a casino.
 Unlike most all-inclusives, horseback riding is included in the price, although scuba diving and spa services (but not yoga and other classes) are extra.